Toric vector bundles, non-abelianization, and spectral networks: Introduction

 This is a (singular) conical Lagrangian subset of $T^*M_{\bb{R}}$ with respect to the standard symplectic structure.
 By identifying $T^*M_{\bb{R}}$ with the interior of the closed unit disk bundle $D^*M_{\bb{R}}$ centred at the origin, we obtain a (singular) Legendrian subset

 The \emph{equivariant homological mirror symmetry} \cite{CCC_HMS, OS} stated that there is a quasi-equivalence

-where $\cu{F}uk(T^*M_{\bb{R}},\Lambda_{\Sigma})$ is the Fukaya category of tautologically unobstructed Lagrangian submanifolds with $\Lambda_{\Sigma}$-admissiblity condition $\bb{L}^{\infty}\subset\Lambda_{\Sigma}^{\infty}$ and $\cu{P}erf_T(X_{\Sigma})$ is the category of $T$-equivariant perfect complexes of $X_{\Sigma}$.
+where $\cu{F}uk(T^*M_{\bb{R}},\Lambda_{\Sigma})$ is the Fukaya category of exact/tautologically unobstructed Lagrangian submanifolds with $\Lambda_{\Sigma}$-admissibility condition $\bb{L}^{\infty}\subset\Lambda_{\Sigma}^{\infty}$ and $\cu{P}erf_T(X_{\Sigma})$ is the category of $T$-equivariant perfect complexes on $X_{\Sigma}$.
 We call $\cu{F}_{FLTZ}$ the \emph{FLTZ mirror functor}.
 In \cite{CCC_HMS}, the authors showed that $\cu{F}_{FLTZ}$ is compatible with SYZ \cite{SYZ} in the sense that it maps Lagrangian sections to toric line bundles.
 This has been generalized by Oh and the author of this paper in \cite{OS} that $\cu{F}_{FLTZ}$ maps Lagrangian multi-sections to toric vector bundles by using the microlocal characterization of toric vector bundles given in \cite{Morse_theory_TVB}.

-In \cite{Suen_trop_lag}, the author introduced the notion of tropical Lagrangian multi-sections\footnote{This tropical notion first appeared in \cite{branched_cover_fan, Suen_TP2} and was generalized to arbitrary integral affine manifolds with singularities equipped with polyhedral decomposition in \cite{CMS_k3bundle, Suen_TLMS_TLFS} to study the open reconstruction problem in the Gross-Siebert program \cite{GS1,GS2,GS11}} and studied the \emph{B-realization problem}.
+In \cite{Suen_trop_lag}, the author introduced the notion of \emph{tropical Lagrangian multi-sections}\footnote{This tropical notion first appeared in \cite{branched_cover_fan, Suen_TP2} and was generalized to arbitrary integral affine manifolds with singularities equipped with polyhedral decomposition in \cite{CMS_k3bundle, Suen_TLMS_TLFS} to study the open reconstruction problem in the Gross-Siebert program \cite{GS1,GS2,GS11}} and studied the \emph{$B$-realization problem}.
 An $r$-fold tropical Lagrangian multi-section $\bb{L}^{\trop}$ over $\Sigma$ is an $r$-fold branched covering map $p:(L^{\trop},\Sigma_{L^{\trop}},\mu)\to(N_{\bb{R}},\Sigma)$ between cone complexes together with a piecewise linear function $\varphi^{\trop}:L^{\trop}\to\bb{R}$ with integral slopes.
 In \cite{branched_cover_fan}, Payne associated to a rank $r$ toric vector bundle $\cu{E}\to X_{\Sigma}$ an $r$-fold tropical Lagrangian multi-section $\bb{L}_{\cu{E}}^{\trop}$ over $\Sigma$, which we regard as the tropicalization of $\cu{E}$.
-The B-realization problem asks the converse of this assignment, namely, the existence of a toric vector bundle $\cu{E}$ whose tropicalization is prescribed.
+The $B$-realization problem asks the converse of this assignment, namely, the existence of a toric vector bundle $\cu{E}$ whose tropicalization is prescribed.
 On the other hand, \cite{OS} studied the mirror counterpart.
 A tropical Lagrangian multi-section $\bb{L}^{\trop}$ determines a Lagrangian subset